 Indeed, the one case Phoenix took that wasn't a murder turned out to be a cover for a murder across town.
-Maya lampshades this in the 3rd game:
+Maya lampshades it:

 "I'm so used to thinking of the victim as a dead person 'cause we're always on murder cases."

 In an interesting example, case 2 of Apollo Justice: Ace Attorney starts off with three seemingly unrelated cases (a hit-and-run, a noodle stand theft and a panty theft) before they all come together in—you guessed it—a murder.

 In Ace Attorney Investigations, the third case starts out as a kidnapping, until someone ends up dead.
 He turns out to be a kidnapper.
 Sort of.

 The whole game is Always Murder incarnate.
 The game takes place over a few days and Edgeworth solves four murder cases in that timeframe (including two murders in a single day, one of which happens in his own office, no less).

 Gyakuten Kenji 2/Ace Attorney Investigations 2 has a case where Edgeworth and a friend go to a location to discuss a murder case that took place there 18 years prior.
 They wind up getting caught in a poison gas attack (that doesn't kill anyone) and then discover the body from the past case during the resulting investigation (it had been lost at the time).
 This results in Edgeworth solving both the poison gas case and the 18-year old murder case simultaneously (because everyone still alive from the past case is also at the site that day, including the person who really killed the victim).

 Interestingly, the case that ends up causing Phoenix to lose his attorney's badge was actually suicide.